 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of coronavirus, a global pandemic.
-This outbreak has caused and is continuing to cause major disruptions to businesses and financial markets worldwide.
+This pandemic has caused and is continuing to cause major disruptions to businesses and financial markets worldwide.
 This may affect the Company's operations and those of third parties on which the Company relies, including causing disruptions in the supply of the Company's product candidates and the conduct of current and planned preclinical and clinical studies.
 The Company may need to limit its operations and may experience limitations in employee resources.
-There are risks that the COVID-19 pandemic may be more difficult to contain than currently anticipated in which case the risks described herein could increase significantly.
-The extent to which the COVID-19 pandemic impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the coronavirus and the actions to contain the coronavirus or treat its impact, among others.
+There are risks that the COVID-19 pandemic, or the spread of the variants of the disease, may be more difficult to control than currently anticipated in which case the risks described herein could increase significantly.
+The extent to which the COVID-19 pandemic impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the prevalence of variants of the disease, the efficacy and adoption of vaccines, and actions to contain the coronavirus or treat its impact, among others.